 - Foods or drinks with the artificial sweetener aspartame

-Since your child’s diet is limited, she’ll need to drink a special formula that contains protein (minus the Phe) and other nutrients she needs.
+Since your child’s diet is limited, they’ll need to drink a special formula that contains protein (minus the Phe) and other nutrients they need.

 Regular blood tests and doctor visits help to show whether the diet is working.

 Some people take a medicine that helps process Phe such as sapopterin (Kuvan).
 It’s more likely to work in those with mild or special forms of PKU.
-Your child will continue her special meal plan, but she may have a bit more freedom while taking the medication.
+Your child will continue their special meal plan, but they may have a bit more freedom while taking the medication.

 The control of phenylketonuria levels is a lifelong process.
 Adults with uncontrolled high concentrations of PKU can be treated the medication pegvaliase-pqpz (Palynziq) to help reduce levels.